Warstone/SORM/README.md

 # SORM
-SQL ORM ORM that uses raw SQL in middleware
+SQL ORM that uses raw SQL in middleware